google/starlark-go/doc/spec.md

 In Starlark, a `for` loop is permitted only within a function definition.
 A `for` loop at top level results in a static error.

+<b>Implementation note<b>:
+The Go implementation of Starlark permits loops to appear at top-level if the `-globalreassign` flag is enabled.

 ### Break and Continue